s-david-kim/super-engine/README.md

 # super-engine

-This is a github repository for S. David Kim's job market materials
+This is a github repository for S. David Kim's personal materials.